Services

 Please note:

 Skin prick testing is not useful for symptoms that are solely gastrointestinal (diarrhoea, bloating or irregular bowel habit) as this generally indicates a functional and not allergic condition, such as Irritable Bowel Syndrome, or IBS.
-Although we are happy to discuss the management of this, keeping a food diary to help identifying the triggers is generally more helpful than skin prick testing.
-You may wish to consult your GP further or see a dietician.
-We recommend FoodSavvy (www.foodsavvy.co.nz).
+These symptoms are best managed by a dietician or gastroenterologist.
+We recommend the dieticians at FoodSavvy (www.foodsavvy.co.nz).